A guide to Danish school life!

-Mid-August, Odense International School, where I teach, opened its doors for students to return after the summer break.
-Approximately 150 old students and 35 new students - of the latter, many are new to Denmark.
+Mid-August 2019, Odense International School, where I used to teach, opened its doors for students to return after the summer holidays.
+Approximately 150 previously enrolled students and 35 newly enrolled students - of the latter, many new to Denmark.

 The following week, the second week of the academic year, most of the school’s students and staff went with the school’s Danish department to Sletten, an outdoor scout camp in Jutland, for a four-day residential trip.

 The school administration and teachers had been preparing this event for months; a huge logistic accomplishment.
 The older students slept in tents, mobile phones were not allowed and there were lots of fun activities enabling students from both sections of the school to mix across year groups.
-We climbed (read walked) up one of Denmark’s highest points, Himmelbjerget, and we had a day of sporting games.
+We climbed (read walked) up one of Denmark’s highest points, Himmelbjerget (The Sky Mountain which with its 147 meters is not really a mountain!), and we had a day of sporting games.
 Furthermore, each class had time to do activities on their own in the surrounding area.
 All in all, a week of fun enabling students and staff to come closer together.

 My own experience of sending children to school in a foreign country!

-I recall sending my three young children to the local school in England without them understanding a word of English.
-We had discussed the possibility of them attending the Norwegian school in Wimbledon on the outskirts of London where they would be able to make themselves understood from day one, but eventually agreed that we wanted our children to have local schooling for them to master the English language.
+I recall sending my three young children to local schools in England without them understanding a word of English.
+We had discussed the possibility of them attending the Norwegian school in Wimbledon on the outskirts of London where they would have been able to make themselves understood from day one, but eventually agreed that we wanted our children to have local schooling for them to master the English language.
 It was important to us not to limit their ability to communicate outside of school gates.